 Rather than providing a long description of standard manuscript format, I’ll instead refer you to the expert.
 William Shunn is the definitive source on manuscript preparation, and on his site you’ll find easy-to-follow instructions on how to format your work.
 Here’s are some quick links:

-A Few Odds And Ends
+A Few Odds and Ends

-There’s an almost limitless number of different ways for magazines to accept submissions, and so you won’t always simply be sending an email attachment.
+There’s an almost limitless number of ways for magazines to accept submissions, and so you won’t always simply be sending an email attachment.
 Here are some guidelines for a few different situations which you might come across.

-Pasting Into The Email Body
+Pasting Into the Email Body